Getting Started

 A standard RAG pipeline would try to match this entire query to the most relevant facts in your data, and generate a response.
 It may fail to distinguish the query as two separate questions, and given the complexity, may fail to produce a good response.

-An Agentic RAG pipeline would form a query with its SQL tool to identify the top issue reported by customers in the last 3 months, and then use the JIRA tool to identify who is working on it.
+An Agentic RAG assistant would recognize the complexity of the user query, and decide to act in two steps.
+First it will form a query with its SQL tool to identify the top issue reported by customers in the last 3 months, and then it will call the JIRA tool to identify who is working on that issue from the first query.

 What is vectara-agentic?

-Vectara-agentic is a Python package that allows you to build Agentic RAG applications quickly with Vectara.
+Vectara-agentic is a Python package that allows you to quickly and easily build Agentic RAG applications, powered by Vectara.
 It is based on LlamaIndex and provides a simple API to define tools, including a quick way to generate Vectara RAG tools.

-It also includes some pre-built tools that you can use out of the box for various topics, such as legal or finance, and provides access to a wide range of LLMs through integrations with OpenAI, Anthropic, Together.AI, Cohere, GROQ, and Fireworks AI.
+It also includes some pre-built tools that you can use out-of-the-box for various purposes (such as legal or finance), and provides access to a wide range of LLMs through integrations with OpenAI, Anthropic, Gemini, Together.AI, Cohere, GROQ, and Fireworks AI.

 Agent Architecture